-The event met the Society's charitable objectives with the highlight being the opportunity to participate in the indoor evening competitions within the Arena and to encourage equine participation throughout both rural and urban communities.
+The event meets the Society's charitable objectives with the highlight being the opportunity to participate in the indoor evening competitions within the Arena and by encouraging equine participation throughout both rural and urban communities.
+Equifest also supports the training of horses and riders with our training classes which take place on the first day of the show and we support the Equine Rare breeds by running in hand and ridden classes on all days of the event which gives a great showcase for these breeds.